Ivy + Bean: Adaptations

-The books were planned to have an animated series that would have aired on Universal Kids but the series ended up in development hell and Universal Kids eventually ceased developing original content in 2019.
+The books were planned to have an animated series that would have aired on the defunct network Universal Kids, but the series ended up in development hell and Universal Kids eventually ceased developing original content in 2019.

 Netflix adapted the books into a live-action feature film.
+It starred Keslee Blalock as Ivy and Madison Skye Validum as Bean.
 Jesse Tyler Ferguson, Jane Lynch, Sasha Pieterse, Nia Vardalos, Jaycie Dotin, Garfield Wilson, and Marci T. House star in the film.
 It was released on September 2, 2022.
+Netflix continued the film series by adapting The Ghost That Had To Go and Doomed To Dance.